 Riders off today who, like Bruno Peyron, Olivier de Kersauson, Peter Blake with Robin Knox-Johnston, Franck Cammas, Loïck Peyron and their crews face the seas to conquer the Jules Verne Trophy, s' part of the great tradition of maritime adventure.

-Setting a record, the skipper and crew of the winning boat, which should be associate architect and construction, the sponsor and all ground teams who have worked for this success marked the nautical history of which the museum wants to keep the testimony.
+By setting a record, the skipper and the crew of the winning boat, to whom the architect and the shipyard must be associated, the sponsor and all the shore crews who have worked for this success, mark this nautical history of which the museum wants to keep the testimony.

 The National Museum of the Navy, a privileged witness, the rhythm of their exploits.